-If you are looking for some cultural fun with the kids, have grandparents in town who need entertaining with an interesting activity or two, or simply fancy adding some serious colour and history to your life, then maybe it’s time you started exploring the beautiful Buddhist and Hindu temples in Singapore.
-These 14 gems can be found in neighbourhoods all around Singapore.
-So gather the troops, bring the cameras and head off on a temple trail sure to wow the family!
+How about having some cultural fun with the kids by visiting a temple?
+If you have grandparents or relatives in town who need entertaining with an interesting activity or two or simply fancy adding some serious colour and history to your life, then maybe it’s time you started exploring the beautiful Buddhist and Hindu temples in Singapore.
+These gems can be found in neighbourhoods all around Singapore.
+Gather the troops and head off on a temple trail sure to wow the family!

 Buddhist and Taoist temples to visit in Singapore